polterguy/hyper-ide/helpers/help-files/02 - The fastest Hello World tutorial in the world.md

 ## The fastest Hello World tutorial in the world

-The easiest way to get started with Hyper IDE, is to select the `/modules/` folder, for then to click the `+` button in your toolbar, assuming you have enabled the plugin that allows you to create new modules.
+The easiest way to get started with Hyper IDE, is to select the `/modules/` folder, for then to click the _"star"_ button in your toolbar, assuming you have enabled the plugin that allows you to create new modules.
 Then name your app _"hello-world"_, and select the `hello-world` type.
 At which point your screen should resemble the following.